awakmu/Amaca/README.md

     _  ___ |  / / / / / /_/ // /__ / /_/ /
     /_/  |_/_/ /_/ /_/\__,_/ \___/ \__,_/

-Amaca (pronounced: amàca) is a simple te,plate engine written in C, which natively supports Lua scripting.
+Amaca (pronounced: amàca) is a simple template engine written in C, which natively supports Lua scripting.
 This means that you can create your tamplates without the need to learn yet another templating language.
 You'll need just a minimal knowledge of the plain and simple Lua.